 Determining whether the issue is in the fan or the motor can be difficult, especially if neither looks to be damaged.
 For a part like this, you may be better off hiring a professional to take a look for you.

-But if you like a challenge, here is a great video that goes over fan replacement in a single burner induction hob:
+But if you like a challenge, grab a fan from Sears Parts Direct.
+Here is a great video that goes over fan replacement in a single burner induction hob:

 Cookware Surface Uneven or Inadequate